Generic Name: abacavir and lamivudine (Oral route)

 Precautions While Using Epzicom

 This medicine may cause a severe allergic reaction in some patients.
 This reaction usually occurs within 6 weeks after the medicine is started, but may occur at any time.
 If untreated, it can lead to severe low blood pressure and even death.
-Stop taking this medicine and check with your doctor immediately if you notice sudden fever, skin rash, diarrhea, nausea, stomach pain, vomiting, or a feeling of unusual tiredness or illness, cough, shortness of breath, or sore throat.
+Check with your doctor right away if you have sudden fever, skin rash, diarrhea, nausea, stomach pain, vomiting, or a feeling of unusual tiredness or illness, cough, shortness of breath, or sore throat.

 If you must stop using abacavir because of an allergic reaction, you should never use the medicine again.
 Return the unused medicine to your doctor or pharmacist.
 A worse reaction, possibly even death, can occur if you use the medicine again.
 Tell your doctor right away if you have ever taken abacavir, especially if you have experienced an allergic reaction to it in the past.